-Carlos Rodriguez owns three lowriders, two are still being restored or customized and one is known throughout the city.
-His 1947 two-tone pearl blue and white Buick Super lowrider blasts oldies throughout Sacramento and the suburban community where he lives, Rio Linda, Calif., a suburb of Sacramento.
+Carlos Rodriguez owns three lowriders - two are still being restored or customized and one is well-known throughout the city.
+His 1947 two-tone pearl blue and white Buick Super lowrider blasts oldies throughout Sacramento and where he lives, in Rio Linda, Calif., a suburban community of Sacramento.
 Rodriguez began lowriding in his adulthood and is part of the backbone of Sacramento's cruise nights.

 More from the project:

 Stef pinstripes with the best in an industry where back in the day - as Galvez says it - "guys drove the cars and girls were the trophies."

 Stefanie Lizet Murga works at Danny D Studios.
 She started three years ago as an apprentice and has no plans to leave Galvez's shop any time soon.